dasch-swiss/dsp-tools/knora/README.md

 - name: Name of the ontology

 #### create_res_class()
-Create a new resource class
+Create a new resource class.